sametz/chem-coding/guides/python_environment_setup.md

 you will want to make sure you are installing these into a Python environment of your own, separate from system Python.

-So, at this point you may start Googling how to go about downloading Python and creating environments.
-If you do, you'll probably find that there's a lot of ways to do this.
+At this point, if you started searching online how to go about downloading Python and creating environments, you'd probably find many, conflicting, recommendations on how to do this.
-I will recommend two ways to go about this:
+I will recommend two methods in this guide:

 1. Installing Anaconda (or miniconda), and managing virtual environments with `conda`.